Becks Lake Fish Camp, LLC

 • Can I hunt?

-We've been told by hunters that we're the best place to put-in to hunt in the Escambia River Wildlife Management Area which contains over 35,000 acres.
-Duck hunters have told us that we will be their "base camp" during the season.
+You can't hunt on our property but We've been told by hunters that we're the best place to put-in to hunt in the Escambia River Wildlife Management Area which contains over 35,000 acres.
+Duck hunters have told us that we are their "base camp" during the season.
 There is a brochure describing the hunting rules of the Management Area located on the Florida Fish & Wildlife Web Page.

 Go to top